cscott/meteor-googleapis/README.md

 # cscottnet:googleapis

-This is a Meteor binding for the npm `googleapis` package.
+This is a Meteor binding for the npm [`googleapis`](https://www.npmjs.org/package/googleapis) package.
-[`googleapis`](https://www.npmjs.org/package/googleapis) package.

 ## Installation